SEKOIA-IO/documentation/docs/integration/ingestion_methods/https/format.md

 ### As JSON List

-To send us events as JSON list, you should set `Content-Type` HTTP header to `application/json`.
+To send us events as a JSON list, you should set `Content-Type` HTTP header to `application/json`.

 The following headers are handled by Sekoia.io’S HTTPS log collector: